-Over 77 percent of the eggs at D Street Fill hatched successfully this season, resulting in an average of 1.28 chicks per nest and 1.69 chicks per nest that experienced hatching (Table 1).
-This was lower than in 2015 but slightly higher than last year and a substantial increase over that of the 2012 season when nest predation and abandonment severely limited hatching success (Patton 2012, 2015, 2016).
-Nest abandonment was still the primary known limiting factor to hatching success, with 14 percent of nests abandoned pre-term (18 nests).
-Eight additional eggs were abandoned after the other egg in each clutch hatched.
-Although only six nests were documented to have been depredated, the outcome of two additional nests was unknown and predation likely, either of eggs or of recently hatched chicks.
+Over 78 percent of the eggs at D Street Fill hatched successfully this season, resulting in an average of 1.42 chicks per nest and 1.82 chicks per nest that experienced hatching (Table 1).
+This was slightly lower than in 2015 but higher than the last two years and a substantial increase over that of the 2012 season when nest predation and abandonment severely limited hatching success (Patton 2012, 2015, 2016, 2017).
+Nest abandonment was still the primary known limiting factor to hatching success, with 11 percent of nests abandoned pre-term (12 nests).
+Eight additional eggs were abandoned after the other egg in each clutch hatched, and four eggs in two nests died while hatching.
+Ten nests were documented to have been depredated; the outcome of two additional nests was unknown and predation likely, either of eggs or of recently hatched chicks.
 These undetermined nest outcomes coincided with documented predation of eggs and chicks.
 Nest abandonments were likely influenced by predator presence and/or possible depredation of one or both adults.